CanFam23/BookRecommender/README.md

 ## Usage

-After configuring the project, navigate to the [webApp](webApp) folder and run
+After configuring the project, navigate to the [webApp](webApp/) folder in the command line and run:
 ```bash
 python bookReviewApp.py
 ```